ericwindmill/pub_analytics/README.md

 If ran periodically, this script shows changes in package rankings on pub.dev.
-This script only looks at the current top 3000 packages whenever it's ran.

 When ran, the script will output ranking history to specified JSON file.

 First, the script checks if that JSON file exists.
 If it does, the script loads the existing data and then adds the new ranking data to each packages `rankHistory`.
-Otherwise, it just  creates the file with the current rankings from pub.dev.
+Otherwise, it creates the file with the current rankings from pub.dev.

-If the `--csv` flag is passed, it also generates a CSV file (after creating/updating the JSON file).
-This CSV file is intended to be the final output of the script.
+If the `--csv` flag is passed, it also generates a CSV file (from the dataset in the JSON file, after it's updated).

 The CSV looks like this: